ratal/mdfreader/README.md

 =========================
 * resample channels to one sampling frequency
 * merge files
-* plot one or a list of channels
+* plot one channel, several channels on one graph (list) or several channels on subplots (list of lists)

 It is also possible to export mdf data into:
 * CSV file (excel dialect by default)